milkmansson/toit-ina3221/README.md

 - Single-shot/Triggered: Once triggered, the chip converts every enabled channel once, then enters power-down.
 - Power-down: lowest quiescent; registers keep last values; 40 µs recovery time to activate.

+## LEDs
+Whilst the IC itself has no LEDs, many breakout boards/modules with the chip have LEDs.
+These are typically wired to the INA3221’s open-drain alert pins (plus one “power” LED).
+The usually have silkscreened labels, and indicate:
+- Power LED – just shows the board has VS power.
+Some boards even have a solder jumper to disable it.
+- CRI / “Critical” LED – lights when any enabled channel’s instantaneous shunt reading exceeds the programmed Critical-Alert limit.
+Active-low (the pin sinks current when tripped).
+- WRN / “Warning” LED – lights when the averaged shunt reading exceeds the Warning-Alert limit (depends on your averaging setting).
+Also active-low.
+- PV / “Power-Valid” LED – indicates whether all bus voltages are inside the programmable PV window.
+The PV pin is open-drain pulled up via VPU; “valid” releases high, “invalid” pulls low.
+Default PV window is ~9–10 V until changed see `set-valid-power-upper-limit` and `set-valid-power-lower-limit`  in the driver.
+- TC / “Timing-Control” LED – lights if the power-up sequencing between rails violates the timing rules (e.g., a rail didn’t reach ~1.2 V in time).
+Active-low.

+### Why a PV (or other) LED might seem “wrong”
+Unused channels: PV checks all three bus voltages.
+If any unused channel is floating, PV will read “invalid” and keep the LED on.
+Tie unused IN− to a used rail (and float IN+) or disable conversions for that channel / widen the PV window.
+Open-drain logic: These pins pull low on fault; many boards wire LEDs so “on = fault.”
+That’s expected.
+Limits not set / out of range: CRI/WRN default to “disabled” (full-scale).
+Program the 13-bit limit fields (bits 15–3, LSB = 40 µV across the shunt) and make sure you enable the alert bits/masks

 ## Conversion time & averaging (how long to wait)
 For a “both” conversion cycle:  Update time = (CTshunt + CTbus) × averages × (# enabled channels).